P-pra23/19AI307_JAVA/Module-03/DAY-1/README.md

  ```
 /*
 Program to implement a String and its Operations using Java
-Developed by: Mohamed Zabir Khan A
+Developed by: Prathikshaa
-RegisterNumber: 212224230162
+RegisterNumber: 212224100043
 */
 ```